 Plugged Fuel Filter on Your Toro Lawn Mower

 Your fuel filter is designed to strain the dirt and deposits from your fuel and not allow it into the fuel system and engine.
 If you fail to change it regularly, it can become plugged preventing fuel from passing through the filter.

 Solution: Replace a plugged filter with a new fuel filter.
 When installing, make sure the arrow on the side of the inline filter is facing the direction of fuel flow.

 This means the arrow must be pointed toward the carburetor and away from the fuel tank.
 It’s good practice to change your fuel filter annually.

 Bad Fuel Pump on Your Toro Lawn Mower

 Because your carburetor is placed higher on your mower than the fuel tank, your Toro mower requires a fuel pump to pump fuel up to the carburetor.
-Mostly likely, you are running a vacuum style fuel pump that builds pressure off the engine.
+Most likely, you are running a vacuum-style fuel pump that builds pressure off the engine.